Tenshi to Akuto!!: Characters

 An optimistic middle school student who works as a voice actress.
 She is considered a child prodigy in voice acting.

 Publication

-Tenshi to Akuto!! is written and illustrated by Aya Hirakawa.
-It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from December 24, 2014, to May 30, 2018.
-The series was collected into seventeen tankōbon volumes published by Shogakukan from April 17, 2015, to August 17, 2018.
+Written and illustrated by Aya Hirakawa, Tenshi to Akuto!! was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from December 24, 2014, to May 30, 2018.
+Shogakukan collected its chapters in 17 tankōbon volumes, released from April 17, 2015, to August 17, 2018.